On Generating Transferable Targeted Perturbations: Generating Targeted Adversaries

 where, $\mathcal{W}$ is a smoothing operator with fixed weights that reduces high frequencies without violating the $l_\infty$ distance constraint.
 The smooth projection in Eq.~\ref{eq: smooth projection} (denoted by $\mathcal{P}$ in Fig.~\ref{fig: concept_fig}) not only tightly bounds generator's output within $l_\infty$ norm but also encourages avoiding redundant high frequencies \cite{olah2017feature} during the optimization process.
 This allows the generator to converge to a more meaningful solution.

 The existing generative designs for adversarial attacks \cite{poursaeed2018generative, naseer2019cross} leverage the decision space of the discriminator to craft perturbations.
-In such cases, the \emph{boundary} information of the discriminator's classification space is used to fool DNN models (\eg for ImageNet, discriminator is pretrained on 1k classes).
+In such cases, the \emph{class-boundary} information learned by the discriminator is used to fool DNN models (\eg for ImageNet, discriminator is pretrained on 1k classes).
 This dependence is problematic since an attacker must have access to a discriminator trained on large-scale labeled dataset \cite{deng2009imagenet}.
 Attacker then tries to learn target class impressions using either cross-entropy (CE) \cite{poursaeed2018generative} or relativistic CE \cite{naseer2019cross}.
 Thus, the generated perturbations are directly dependent on the quality of the discriminator's classification space.
 Furthermore, the generated adversaries are dependent on the input instance-specific features and do not model the global properties of the target distribution, resulting in only limited transferability.

 To address above limitations, our generative design models the target distribution $Q$ and pushes the perturbed source distribution $P'$ closer to $Q$ using the latent space of $\dis_{\bpsi}$,